Motion of no confidence: Canada

-In Canada, a vote of confidence is a motion that the legislature approves and consents to be ruled by the governing prime minister or provincial premier and the incumbent Cabinet.
-A no-confidence motion may be directed against only the incumbent government in the legislature, with votes of no-confidence against the legislature's Official Opposition being inadmissible.
+In Canada, a vote of no confidence is a motion that the House of Commons (federal) or legislative assembly (provincial) no longer has confidence in the incumbent government.
+A no-confidence motion may be directed against only the incumbent government, with confidence motions against the Official Opposition being inadmissible.
 Originating as a constitutional convention, it remains an uncodified practice which is not outlined in any standing orders for the House of Commons.

-At the federal level, a vote of no confidence in a motion presented by a member of the House of Commons explicitly states the House has no confidence in the incumbent government.
+In the House of Commons, a member of parliament may introduce a motion that explicitly states the House has no confidence in the incumbent government.
+In addition to explicit motions of no confidence, several other motions and bills are also considered implicit motions of confidence, and a vote of no confidence may be asserted automatically if such a bill fails to pass.
+Bills and motions that are considered implicit motions of confidence include appropriations or supply bills, motions concerning budgetary policy, and the Address in Reply to the Speech from the Throne.
 The government may also declare any bill or motion to be a question of confidence.
-Several motions and bills are also considered implicit motions on confidence, and a vote of no confidence may be asserted automatically if such a bill fails to pass.
-Bills and motions that are considered implicit motions of confidence include appropriations or supply bills, motions concerning budgetary policy, and the Address in Reply to the Speech from the Throne.
-The failure to pass those bills may be used as an automatic assertion of a vote of no confidence, but the opposition is not obligated to assert the failure as a non-confidence motion against the government.
+Although the failure to pass those bills and motions can serve as an implicit expression of a vote of no confidence, the opposition is not required to formally present this failure as a motion of no-confidence against the government.

 If a vote of no confidence passes, the prime minister is required to either resign or request the governor-general to dissolve parliament and call a general election.
 The governor-general may refuse a request for dissolution if an election has recently been held or there is another leader who can likely gain the confidence of the House.
 If a dissolution request is refused, the prime minister must resign, and the governor-general invites the leader of another coalition/party to form a new government.
 Six motions of no confidence have been passed in the House of Commons: in 1926, 1963, 1974, 1979, 2005, and 2011.
 All successful votes of no confidence in the 20th century were the result of a loss of supply; votes of no confidence in 2005 and 2011 were the result of explicit confidence motions presented by the opposition.

+In 1968, the standing orders respecting supply were amended to limit opposition to two confidence motions on a given opposition day in each of the three supply periods.
+This provision was repealed in June 1985.

+In 1984, a proposal was made to consider the election of speaker to not be a matter of confidence.
+This was passed in 1985 and is now part of the standing orders.

 The confidence convention is also present in the provincial legislatures of Canada, operating much like their federal counterpart.
 However, the decision to dissolve the legislature and call an election or to see if another coalition/party can form a government is left to the provincial lieutenant-governor.